slawomirbiernacki/seldon-mlops-task/README.md

 ## Requirements

 * Kubernetes cluster >= `v1.17.0` with Seldon Core installed
-* Configured authentication to the cluster, eg through kubectl config (see kubectl [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#verify-kubectl-configuration) for details).
+* Configured authentication to the cluster, eg through kubeconfig (see kubectl [documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for details).
   Program uses `~/.kube/config` by default.

 ## How to use it